TobyLobster/multiply_test/README.md

 ## Introduction

 This document compares the runtime performance and memory usage of a wide variety of available multiplication routines for the 6502 CPU.

-The most common routines are unsigned: either 8 bit x 8 bit with a 16 bit result, or 16 bit x 16 bit with a 32 bit result.
-However there is a section that discusses how to customise these routines for different bit sizes, signedness etc.
+The most common routines handle unsigned numbers, and are either 8 bit x 8 bit with a 16 bit result, or 16 bit x 16 bit with a 32 bit result.
+However there is a section later that discusses how to customise these routines for different bit sizes, and how to handle signed numbers etc.

 Each implementation below is executed exhaustively over *every* possible input to verify correctness and tally the exact cycle counts.
 The results are shown below.